EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] DC
 - [x] TD Ameritrade

-#### When comsuming dairy gives you stomach issues, what condition do you suffer from?
+#### When consuming dairy gives you stomach issues, what condition do you suffer from?

 - [x] Lactose Intolerance
 - [ ] Alopecia